-Celluloid was popular, so was tortoise shell, everyone looking for alternatives.
+Celluloid was popular, and so was tortoiseshell, everyone looking for alternatives.
 Jim Dunlop came up with nylon as an alternative which quickly caught on.
 The Herco was actually the first nylon pick (an example of a reissue can be seen to the right) but Dunlop acquired the brand and ran with nylon.

 How Do Nylon Guitar Picks Sound?

-In comparison to most other guitar pick materials, Nylon is one of the warmest sounding.
+In comparison to most other guitar pick materials, Nylon is one of the warmest soundings.
 However, despite being warmer in tone a brighter sound can be achieved simply by striking the strings in a particular way.
 It is this versatility in sound which I believe makes it popular in different styles of guitar playing from rock to jazz.

 How Do Nylon Guitar Picks Feel?

 The number one thing nylon is known for is the flexibility it allows in terms of feel when striking or strumming the strings.
 This flexibility is also consistent throughout gauges.

-One of the many challenges I face is trying to express the way a guitar picks by putting into words.
+One of the many challenges I face is trying to express the way a guitar picks by putting it into words.
 The same goes for describing the way nylon picks feel as it is definitely something that needs to be tried in person.

 Downsides To Nylon Guitar Picks?

-So we can tell that nylon might not be as strong and durable a material as delrin, stone picks or wooden picks but having said that, when last did a guitar pick last forever anyway?
+So we can tell that nylon might not be as strong and durable a material as Delrin, stone picks, or wooden picks but having said that, when last did a guitar pick last forever anyway?

-As with pretty much most guitar plectrum materials, nylon comes in a vast array of brands, shapes, materials and gauges.
+As with pretty much most guitar plectrum materials, nylon comes in a vast array of brands, shapes, materials, and gauges.
 The two most popular shapes when it comes to nylon picks are probably the Jazz shape as well as the regular shape.